The differential diagnosis of pediatric cervical lesions is commonly encountered in practice, unfortunately, the list is long.

 Pediatric renal tumors and masses are another group of diseases (just like cystic renal diseases in both the adult and child) that are bewildering in their number, nomenclature and overlapping findings.

 Wilms tumor: common in older children 1-8 years old

-There is a wide range of primary malignancies that results in pediatric skeletal metastases 1:
+There are a wide range of primary malignancies that result in pediatric skeletal metastases 1:

 leukemia: although not truly metastases